morwarid1/morwarid1.github.io/cv.md

 ## PROFESSIONAL SUMMARY

 Proactive Data Analyst with a background in Business Analytics and strong problem-solving, analyzing, and research skills.
 Experienced in modeling, interpreting, and reporting data.
-Excellence in working with cross-functional business team to better serve clients in making data-driven decisions.
+Excellence in working with cross-functional business teams to better serve clients in making data-driven decisions.
 Recognized for maximizing performance by implementing appropriate project analysis.

 ----------